Lower bound for the T count via unitary stabilizer nullity: Basic properties of unitary-stabilizer nullity

-An interesting corollary is that the unitary stabilizer nullity is always an integer, although we do not utilize this property in the following sections. \begin{corollary} For any $n$-qubit unitary $U$, $v(U)$ must be an integer, or equivalently, $s(U)=2^k$ for some non-negative integer $k$. \end{corollary} \begin{proof} by Lemma \ref{lem:congs}, $s(U)=|\cP_U|$.
-Since $\cP_U$ is a subgroup of $\cP_n$, where $|\cP_n|=4^n$, by group theory, we know that
+An interesting corollary is that the unitary-stabilizer nullity is always an integer, although we do not utilize this property in the following sections. \begin{corollary} For any $n$-qubit unitary $U$, $v(U)$ must be an integer, or equivalently, $s(U)=2^k$ for some non-negative integer $k$. \end{corollary} By Lemma \ref{lem:congs}, we know $s(U)=|\cP_U|$.
+Since $\cP_U$ is a subgroup of $\cP_n$, where $|\cP_n|=4^n$, by group theory, we know that $s(U)|4^n$.
+Thus $v(U)=2n-\log_2 s(U)$ is always an integer.